Cybersnake223/Hypr/README.md

 # Hyprland Dotfiles

-## This is my rice of Hyprland Window Manager
+## This is my rice of Hyprland on Arch Linux

 ## Dependencies
 swaylock